vsummet/IntroductionToComputerSystems/Labs/2-Server.md

 prompt$ openssl passwd -1 "raspberry1" > shadow_test
 ```

 John is still one step ahead of you, because it can apply **mangling rules** to the candidate wordlist to generate new passwords that match common patterns.
+Mangling rules cover common human tricks such as adding a number to the end of a common word or replacing o's with the number 0 in a common word.

 ```
 prompt$ john --wordlist=/usr/share/dict/american-english-large --rules shadow_test